 Where It Stands Right Now

-Three uses of the technology, already gaining traction as viable medical businesses, include the remote production of dental crowns, bridges and implants; the manufacturing of custom hearing aids; and the mass-production of prosthetics.
+Three uses of the technology, already gaining traction as viable medical businesses, include the remote production of dental crowns, bridges, and implants; the manufacturing of custom hearing aids; and the mass-production of prosthetics.

 In 2003, Wake Forest succeeded in printing the first fully functional mini-kidney, which was able to filter blood and produce urine.
-Since then, scientists have been working to develop more sophisticated organs like hearts, livers and uteruses.
+Since then, scientists have been working to develop more sophisticated organs like hearts, livers, and uteruses.

 Organovo, with the help of Australian company Invetech, was the first company to launch a commercial 3D bioprinter.
-The company originally intended to sell the printer for commercial use, but changed their business model to manufacturing tissue for pharmaceutical companies after realizing the market potential in producing live human tissue.
+The company originally intended to sell the printer for commercial use, but changed its business model to manufacturing tissue for pharmaceutical companies after realizing the market potential in producing live human tissue.

 All of this hard work from scientists around the globe has paid off.
 Last year, doctors in the Netherlands engineered a 3D printed prosthetic lower jaw, which was implanted into an 83-year-old woman who suffered from a chronic bone infection.
-The printer produced a human jaw from 33 layers of titanium powder that were heated, bonded together and then coated with artificial bone.
+The printer produced a human jaw from 33 layers of titanium powder that were heated, bonded together, and then coated with artificial bone.